iptv-org/iptv/FAQ.md

 ```
 Based on [#2086](https://github.com/iptv-org/iptv/issues/2086) (countries) and [#6516](https://github.com/iptv-org/iptv/issues/6516) (use of Database).

-### Why some streams have empty id?
+### Why some streams have an empty id?
 Because the stream does not have enough information available.
-If you know, let us know its official name, the language it broadcasts and the country where it originates.
+If you appear to know additional data on these, let us know its official name, the language it broadcasts and the country where it originates.

 This also applies to the undefined.m3u file.
 The streams in this file are from channels whose country of origin is unknown.